lfaoro/ion/README.md

 # WIP (work in progress)
 > Experimenting with the idea and its utility at this stage.

-🧬 Helix2 - a geeky way to simply encrypt & share.
+🧬 Helix2 - a geeky & friendly way to simply encrypt & share.

+Consumer grade CLI-app, designed for every-user with love for power-users.

 ## Easy to use